 11.1.1 Scope and definitions

-Radiated performance requirements specify the ability of the SAN type 1-O to correctly transmit and receive radiated signals in various conditions and configurations.
+Radiated performance requirements specify the ability of the SAN type 1-O or SAN type 2-O to correctly transmit and receive radiated signals in various conditions and configurations.
 Radiated performance requirements are specified at the RIB.

 Radiated performance requirements for the SAN are specified for the fixed reference channels defined inannex A and for the propagation conditions defined in Recommendation ITU-R P.618 (Propagation data and prediction methods required for the design of Earth-space telecommunication systems).
 The requirements only apply to those FRCs that are supported by the SAN.

-The radiated performance requirements for SAN type 1-O are limited to two OTA demodulation branches as described in clause 11.1.2.
+The radiated performance requirements for SAN type 1-O and for SAN type 2-O are limited to two OTA demodulation branches as described in clause 11.1.2.
 Conformance requirements can only be tested for 1 or 2 demodulation branches depending on the number of polarizations supported by the SAN, with the required SNR applied separately per polarization.

 Unless stated otherwise, radiated performance requirements apply for a single carrier only.
 Radiated performance requirements for a SAN supporting carrier aggregation are defined in terms of single carrier requirements.